 White Rabbit - The Grandfather Clock Shop

 So what do we know about the White Rabbit?
-In the story Alice in Wonderful, the white rabbit is a "he"... but all of my characters are female.
+In the story Alice in Wonderful, the White Rabbit is a "he"... but all of my characters are female.
 We also know the WR to be very skittish and nervous about what the Queen of Hearts will do.
 Well, I want all of my characters to be fearless and bold!!
-So, I decided White Rabbit is the Creator of Time.
+So, I decided to change her story, and thus made the White Rabbit the Creator of Time.

 When a friend and I stumbled upon the Grandfather Clock Shop in Uptown Westerville, it made perfect sense that this was where my White Rabbit would work.

-Kat and I both wanted to find a way to incorporate cogs into WR's outfit... we thought about adding it to her face, but we felt that would be too cheesy.
+Kat and I both wanted to find a way to incorporate cogs into WR's outfit... we thought about adding it to her face, but we felt that would cheapen the overall aesthetic.
 I had white gloves for her, but they didn't look right with the outfit - thus the idea was born of creating white gloves with the cogs.

 She was but a lass when she inherited the responsibility of time... though the masses clock in and out, and their days drone on, she remains timeless.